Learning from Bank of America's A.P. Giannini

 Corporate culture starts at the top, and Giannini laid a strong foundation.
 Over fifty years after reading Giannini’s story, Buffett had the chance to invest in the bank—a reminder of the lasting value of continuous learning and the profound impact that visionary leadership has on building enduring businesses.

-In your search for the next multi-bagger, remember that the qualitative characteristics Giannini embodied—purpose-driven leadership and an unwavering focus on long-term value—are are often what shape successful companies and rewarding investments.
+In your quest for the next multi-bagger, remember that the qualitative characteristics Giannini embodied - from purpose-driven leadership to an unwavering focus on long-term value - are often what shape successful companies and rewarding investments.

 Sources: